P2PSP/core/doc/NAT_traversal.md

 host."

-As described in [this paper][4], the symmetric NATs can be divided again into these subtypes, depending on the allocation of the source port of the NAT:
+As described in [this paper][4], the symmetric NATs can be divided again into these three subtypes, depending on the allocation of the source port of the NAT:

 * **Port preservation (SYMPP):**
 The public source port of the NAT is the same as the source port of the local